Senators flooded with calls, letters ahead of Betsy DeVos vote

-Early Friday morning, the Senate will begin to vote on Michigan billionaire Betsy DeVos’ nomination to lead the Department of Education, as constituents strained congressional switchboards and overloaded senators’ inboxes to share their opinions on the controversial nominee.
+Early Friday morning, the Senate set the stage for the final vote on Michigan billionaire Betsy DeVos’ nomination to lead the Department of Education, voting 52 to 48 to cut off debate.
+Meanwhile, constituents strained congressional switchboards and overloaded senators’ inboxes to share their opinions on the controversial nominee.

 Matt House, a spokesman for Senate Minority Leader Chuck Schumer, D-N.Y., said the Senate had been flooded with an average of 1.5 million calls each day this week.
 Sen. Brian Schatz, D-Hawaii, tweeted that the call volume broke all previous Senate records.
 A staffer for Sen. Bob Casey, D-Pa., told a reporter that he received 80,000 letters from constituents about DeVos’ confirmation alone.
 The senator’s total correspondence was up 900 percent compared to the year before, he said.

-Note: Updated: 12 p.m.
-ET with the Senate vote to cut off debate.